activist-org/ts-backend-check/CONTRIBUTING.md

-# Contributing to i18n-check-action
+# Contributing to tsbe-check

-Thank you for contributing to i18n-check-action!
+Thank you for contributing to `tsbe-check`!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.